CATARC report - August 2014: New Energy Vehicle trends in China

 BMW concentrates on the research and development of electrified vehicles and Internet of Vehicles (IoV) in China

 BMW Group's director, Herbert Diess, is not only focusing on the China R&D business's research and development of new models but also on the development of electrified vehicles and IoV.
 Research and development activities in China have become a part of the global R&D organization of the BMW Group.

 Energy-saving and new energy vehicle network www.chinaev.org

 CATARC Beijing Operations

-*1 China Automotive Technology & Research Center (CATARC) is affiliated to the State-owned Assets Supervision and Administration Commission of the State Council (SASAC).
-CATARC assists the government in such activities as auto standard and technical regulation formulating, product certification testing, quality system certification, industry planning, policy research, information service and common technology research.
-Beijing CATARC Automotive Technology Development Company is the Beijing office and a sole subsidiary of CATARC.
-The Beijing office researches on policies, technical regulations, and standards for promoting Chinese automotive industry.
+The China Automotive Technology & Research Center (CATARC) is affiliated with the State-owned Assets Supervision and Administration Commission of the State Council (SASAC).
+CATARC assists the government in such activities as formulation of auto standards and technical regulations, product certification testing, quality system certification, industry planning, policy research, information services, and common technology research.